 Peak Season:June and July

 Handling:Choose plump, firm, deep-colored strawberries, with bright green caps and no signs of mold or soft spots.
 Store strawberries in the refrigerator for 1-2 days.
 Wash and hull strawberries just before using them.
+To freeze strawberries, place them in a single layer on a baking sheet and place in the freezer until firm.
+Then transfer frozen berries to a sealed container or bag.
 A 12 oz. basket of strawberries will give you 3 1/2 cups whole strawberries, or 2 1/4 cup sliced strawberries.

 Preparation:The best way to eat a strawberry is fresh out of hand.
 For a fresh strawberry taste, try this simple strawberry gelato.
 Heat 1 cup of sugar and 1 1/2 cups water until sugar dissolves.
 Combine 3 cups pureed strawberries, 2 Tbsp. finely chopped lemon zest, and 3 Tbsp. fresh lemon juice with cooled sugar mixture.
 Freeze until firm.